isunix/isunix.github.com/source/_posts/2014-08-08-callback-function-in-node-dot-js.markdown

 comments: true
 categories: Node.js
 ---
-Asynchronous IO is Node.js is very hard to understand.
+Asynchronous IO in Node.js is very hard to understand.
 Here is one example from the book "Node.js开发指南".

 ```js